elimbaum/eecs-senior-project/notes.md

 C++ test programs won’t work easily because of name mangling.
 Probably not worth it, especially since makefile becomes messy.

+I did not make any significant local changes to gem5 or LLVM.
+Self-compilation was an unnecessary waste of time. :/

 ### Installing LLVM on Zoo

 - Install LLVM on zoo